Your new design will be uploaded in:

 Introduce:

-In this part we introduce new knowledge to the children, we begin with a concrete idea or simple context so that as teachers we start the learning from what our children already know.
 Modelling concepts to our children is important and we always ensure this occurs.
 What we deal with in science cannot be seen and so models are a powerful tool in the science classroom that help us represent, describe, explain and reason about the material world.
+Teachers demonstrate how to use scientific equipment, and the various Working Scientifically skills in order to embed scientific understanding.

 A|D|A|P|T — WalkThrus